clementvidon/Makefile_tutor/README.md

   compilation.
 The `-MP` option prevents errors that are triggered if a header file has been deleted or renamed.

-  Dependency files must be included into our makefile right after the objects creation so to obtain their names we copy `OBJS` into `DEPS` and use *substitution reference* to turn `.o` part of their name into `.d`.
+  Dependency files must be included into our Makefile right after the objects creation so to obtain their names we copy `OBJS` into `DEPS` and use *substitution reference* to turn `.o` part of their name into `.d`.